 How did this project come to be?

 In 2014, I (Neon Christina) booked a trip to Jamaica for a overdue visit.
 Close friends and family alike discouraged me from going.
 They all said I was essentially risking my life.
 My peers having this fear didn’t surprise me but my mother's fear actually did which lead me into a rabbit hole of research around Jamaica and travel.
-I've heard rumors about Jamaica and its homophobic attitude but on the surface of my online research there was an overwhelming amount of negative news about the country's queer folk which was alarming.
+I've heard rumors about Jamaica and its homophobic attitude in my online research were there was an overwhelming amount of negative news about the country's queer folk which was alarming.
 Every headline I read posed as a warning and every documentary I watched was a sad story.
 I dreadfully cancelled my trip.

 Fast forward to 2017, I finally gained the courage to re-plan my trip to Jamaica.
 A friend of mine named Tsige who had recently visited connected me to a queer friend of hers living in Kingston named Chaday who would guide me once I arrived.
 With the possibility of meeting and hanging with queer people actually living and loving out loud in Jamaica, I booked my ticket immediately and went to my parent’s homeland.
 I was eager to prove a point to the people in my life and even myself that the queer experience and country at large is more than the negative articles we read online.
 Also I hadn't been to Jamaica since I was a child so reconnecting with the land as an adult was a big deal for me.
 On the trip I not only meet Chaday, but I went hiking, attended street parties, heard local Reggae bands, had amazing Jamaican meals that I never experienced as a Jamaica American and overall found myself.
 It was life changing to be in a black country as a queer adult defying all the scary stories I’d heard.